cajogos/alexa-cbot/README.md

 ### 1. Bitcoin Value

-cBot can tell you the current bitcoin value, try saying:
+cBot can tell you the current bitcoin value in dollars, pounds and euros.
+Default will always be dollars, try saying:

+`bitcoin value in pounds`

+You may also invoke the request by simply saying:

-`Alexa ask cbot for current bitcoin value`
+`Alexa ask cbot about bitcoin value in pounds`

-**TODO:** Be able to give bitcoin value in euros and sterling, currently only dollars is given.

 ### More skills coming soon...